Changing the rules of creative design.

 Published 11 may 2018

-Despite the growth of digital practices in the field of architecture, we are still far from exploiting all the creative possibilities of digital tools: computers could be used not only for representation and documentation, but also as an actor in the creative thinking.
+Despite the growth of digital practices in the field of architecture, the creative possibilities offered by digital tools are not fully exploited: computers could be used as a key player in the creative thinking process, not just for representation and documentation.

-In this article I’ll present a set of tools that combines the BIM method and Generative design.
+In this article we will present a set of tools that combines the BIM method and Generative design.
 These tools combine the mnemonic capacity of computers to calculate complex patterns, and the architect's ability to interpret and translate architectural issues into geometric axioms.

 "For the first time perhaps, architectural design might be aligned with neither formal nor rationalism but with intelligent form and traceable creativity."
-(KOSTAS, 2006, p. xii)
+(KOSTAS, 2006)

 Published 18 march 2018